 'The binary is only a metaphor' — SS Prasad

-I began this commentary by writing about poetry and quantum supercomputers as well as the failure of Western science from before Democritus to the present day in perpetuating the belief in elementary particles, spanning from the atom as the central concept of materialism in Greek philosophy to the open and closed strings in contemporary string theory.
+I first began this commentary by writing about poetry and quantum supercomputers as well as the failure of Western science from Democritus to the present day in perpetuating the belief in elementary particles, spanning from the atom as the central concept of materialism in Greek philosophy to the open and closed strings in contemporary string theory.
 (More on this later.)

 Now I want to discuss the nanopoetry of SS Prasad, an artist and writer in India whose work I first learned about in the “Scientific Wonders” issue of Karl E. Jirgens’ Canadian poetry magazine, Rampike.
-I was in the projection booth at the Andy Warhol Museum in Pittsburgh and had Rampike for reading material while my boyfriend at the time, tENTATIVELY, a cONVENIENCE, was setting up a 35-millimeter movie by Crispin Glover, who was onsite.
+I was in the projection booth at the Andy Warhol Museum in Pittsburgh and had Rampike for reading material while my partner at the time, tENTATIVELY, a cONVENIENCE, was setting up a 35-millimeter movie by Crispin Glover, who was onsite.